 The “60 is undoubtedly unmistakable and makes this card unforgettable.
 The image of Mantle himself and the shadow he casts add a stark contrast to the design and overall upgraded intensity to the visual presentation.

 1961 Topps Mickey Mantle #475 American League MVP

-We couldn’t do a list without covering the magical year in which Mantle and teammate Roger Maris contended almost all summer to break Babe Ruth’s single-season home run record of 60.
+We couldn’t make a list without covering the magical year in which Mantle and teammate Roger Maris contended almost all summer to break Babe Ruth’s single-season home run record of 60.
 After all, Billy Crystal even made a movie about it.

-Eventually, Mantle faded down the stretch and Maris accomplished 61 homers in ’61.
-He also took the 1960 AL MVP award over Mantle, so one has to wonder what is going on with this card?
+Eventually, Mantle faded down the stretch, and Maris accomplished 61 homers in ’61.
+He also took the 1960 AL MVP award over Mantle, so one has to wonder what is going on with this card.
 It looks back on Mantle’s MVP seasons in 1956 and 1957 because that’s what Topps decided it wanted to do in their 1961 issue.